PLEASE SHARE

 You have to be careful out there alone since no one is around.
 We told the park rangers what we were driving because no one could hear you scream at that time of year!
 “There’s our car.
 Come and get us if we are not in it after sundown.”
 We told the park ranger with a smile and went on our journey.
 You can see some of the images on this page.

 This rustic lodge in a stone-and-timber building is a 4-minute drive from Navajo Bridge Interpretive Center’s craft vendors and pedestrian bridge.
 Ten basic rooms and suites sleep up to seven (7) and are casually decorated, each with a unique theme.
-Each room opens onto a veranda with seating, including individual heat and air-conditioning controls.
+Each room opens onto a veranda with seating and includes individual heat and air-conditioning controls.
 We stayed here, and our room had a country cowboy-type theme.

 The restaurant is open all day with breakfast, lunch, and dinner service.
 The accommodations are the perfect getaway for those traveling to Marble Canyon, the North Rim of the Grand Canyon, Vermilion Cliffs National Monument, Lake Powell, the Colorado River and many other beautiful and exciting places in the Southwest.